Revisiting Roger Moore’s inaugural turn as the irrepressible James Bond.

 James Bond – He always did have an inflated opinion of himself.

-But for me, the series is all about memorable moments, and Live and Let Die provides more than its fair share, with revolving wall booby traps, oddball set pieces, and a nifty gadget which proves essential in defining Moore’s brazen variation of a long-established character.
-Bond’s magnetic watch was meant to be utilized in many ways – drawing escape vessels, attracting compressed-air bullets for one of the most elaborate deaths in the series – but as thrillingly bizarre as the exploding Karanga was, the device’s true value comes in the form of a dress unzipper, as Roger’s salacious spy beds yet another foreign delight thanks to the unbending loyalty of one Miss Moneypenny (Lois Maxwell).
+But for me, the series is all about memorable moments, and Live and Let Die provides more than its fair share, with revolving wall booby traps, oddball set pieces, and a nifty gadget which proves essential in defining Moore’s brazen variation on a long-established character.
+Bond’s magnetic watch was meant to be utilized in many ways: drawing escape vessels, attracting compressed-air bullets for one of the most elaborate deaths in the series, but as thrillingly bizarre as the exploding Karanga was, the device’s true value comes in the form of a dress unzipper, as Roger’s salacious spy beds yet another foreign delight thanks to the unbending loyalty of one Miss Moneypenny (Lois Maxwell).
+This is perhaps our first window into the Moore so many of us would come to cherish while others simply refused to accept anyone but Connery.